Freshman Williams runs for 141 as Gophers rout Miami (Ohio)

 The RedHawks have their best chance to get on track offensively, opening the first two weeks of Mid-American conference play against struggling defenses.
 Miami travels to Bowling Green next week, which entered the weekend having given up 103 points — second-worst in the conference.
 The following week’s opponent, Western Michigan, had allowed 104.

-The Gophers find themselves in the same spot as last year - 3-0 and preparing to face Maryland for their Big Ten opener.
-They’ll try to avoid a repeat of last season, when their 31-24 loss started a string of three straight defeats.
+The Gophers will try to avoid a repeat of last season, when their 31-24 loss started a string of three straight defeats.
 Minnesota finished losing seven of nine.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.